atrettel/windbag/design.md

   should be statistically homogeneous in one direction, then its averaged field has only a single point in that direction.
 This motivates having a separate domain decomposition for that (otherwise there could be multiple processes in the homogeneous direction, all sharing the same point).

-This is nontrivial and I still am debating the solution.
+    - Instead, the more obvious route would be to have each block leader manage the post-processing for each block.
+Reductions from each worker would end up at their local block leader.
+For repeatability, each timestep should output the spatially-averaged fields.
+To time-average, the code should then average over all of these fields.

 - Most of the DNS cases I want to run are 3D, but I also wanted to allow the code to be 2D if possible.
 To that end, I have made the field array of the